 Big Problem #2: Commission Split

-Next up is the commission split.
-Your brokerage commission presents an additional layer to plan for in your cash flow throughout the year.
+Commission splits further complicate income stability.
+Varying rates paid to brokerages impact your net commission per transaction, affecting your cash flow distribution across the year.
 Although the rates and amounts paid to the brokerage can vary, the commission split has a large impact on the net commission to the agent per transaction until the hurdle is overcome.

 This issue compounds the effect of seasonality by reducing the net income to the agent earlier in the year and allowing for higher payouts later in the year.